scala/scala-async/README.md

 `map` and `flatMap`.
   1. The code more directly reflects the programmers intent, and does not require us to name the results `r1` and `r2`.
-     This advantage is even more pronounces when we mix control structures in `async` blocks.
+     This advantage is even more pronounced when we mix control structures in `async` blocks.
-  2. `async` blocks are compiled to a single anonymous class, as opposed to a seperate anonymous class for each closure required at each generator (`<-`) in the for-comprehension.
+  2. `async` blocks are compiled to a single anonymous class, as opposed to a separate anonymous class for each closure required at each generator (`<-`) in the for-comprehension.
      This reduces the size of generated code, and can avoid boxing of intermediate results.

 ## Comparison with CPS plugin

-The existing continations (CPS) plugin for Scala can also be used to provide syntactic layer like `async`.
+The existing continuations (CPS) plugin for Scala can also be used to provide a syntactic layer like `async`.
 This approach has been used in Akka's [Dataflow Concurrency](http://doc.akka.io/docs/akka/snapshot/scala/dataflow.html)

-CPS based rewriting of asynchrous code also produces an closure for each suspension.
+CPS-based rewriting of asynchronous code also produces a closure for each suspension.
 It can also lead to type errors that are difficult to understand.